rgm/read52/29-jeremy-ashkenas.md

 > suggest that we confine ourselves to design and implementation of
 > intellectually manageable programs."

-And so this is Dijkstra talking about this problem, of seventies-sized code problems, and the problem of fitting it in your head.
+This is Dijkstra talking about this problem, of seventies-sized code problems, and the problem of fitting it in your head.
 But this is still a problem we have today; we haven't solved it yet.
 Here's a more modern author, Steve Yegge:

 > "I happen to hold a hard-won minority opinion about code bases.
 In
 > particular I believe-- quite staunchly, I might add--that the worst
 > thing that can happen to a code base is size."

-And so Steve Yegge has been in the position to have dealt with several code bases of quite a large size.
-So, the history of programming languages addresses this right, we're trying to figure out how we can address both audiences correctly, as the machine gets faster and faster we can begin to speak more clearly to the reader and make it easier for them to keep everything in their head, and rely on the machine to do a little bit of extra legwork to understand us.
+Steve Yegge has been in the position to have dealt with several code bases of quite a large size.
+The history of programming languages addresses this, we're trying to figure out how we can address both audiences correctly, as the machine gets faster and faster we can begin to speak more clearly to the reader and make it easier for them to keep everything in their head, and rely on the machine to do a little bit of extra legwork to understand us.
 And the point that I'm trying to make here is that as high-level language programmers in particular, as people who use Ruby and python and JavaScript we take this argument to the extreme every day.
 And I think we need to be aware of that, that you're taking a stance just by using those languages.

 So we know this quite familiarly from programming languages where you have two different ways to transform a list of strings into all caps